 George Black, a longtime member of the Redeemer, was a professor of French Literature, as well as a liturgist, hymnist, church musician and composer.
 George believed that music is an integral part of liturgy, that the choir’s role is to lead, and that the congregation’s work is to sing with purpose.
 He led by example, mentoring clergy, lay leaders and musicians his entire life.

-George left a library of arrangements for psalms, which we are working to make available as a resource to churches, organizations, individuals and students who are interested in this body of work.
-If you are interested, please get in touch with Dan Norman, our Director of Music or use the form below.
+George left a library of arrangements for psalms, which we are releasing as a searchable resource to churches, organizations, individuals and students who are interested in this body of work.

 The George A Black Liturgical Fellowship